Harwood Dale

+The name Harwood derives from the Old English wudu meaning 'wood' and an uncertain first element, either hær meaning 'heap of stones', hār meaning 'grey', or hara meaning 'hare'.

 Governance

 The parish council is Hackness and Harwood Dale Group Parish Council, which covers the six parishes of Broxa-cum-Troutsdale, Darncombe-cum-Langdale End, Hackness, Harwood Dale, Silpho and Suffield-cum-Everley.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 Diarist

-The ruined Chapel of St Margaret was built in memory of Margaret, Lady Hoby (1571–1633) of Hackness.
+The ruined Old St Margaret's Church, Harwood Dale, was built in memory of Margaret, Lady Hoby (1571–1633) of Hackness.
 She kept what is thought to be the oldest extant diary by a woman in English.